A New Mixed Finite Element Method For The Cahn-Hilliard Equation: Introduction

+In recent years, a mixed finite element method that introduces the Hessian as an auxiliary variable has been developed, see, e.g., \cite{pauly2020divdiv,chen2022finite,hu2021family,fuhrer2023mixed,chen2025new}.
+Based on this method, this paper proposes a new mixed finite element method for the Cahn-Hilliard equation.
+Compared to nonconforming methods, the new mixed method offers a unified construction of finite elements in two, three, and even higher dimensions \cite{chen2022finite1}, while also allowing for arbitrary polynomial degrees of discretization.
 The new mixed finite element method presented in this paper simultaneously seeks $u$ and the introduced variable $\bsig = \nabla^{2} u -\frac{1}{\varepsilon^{2}}f(u) \I $, which is sought in $H(\operatorname{divDiv},\Omega; \mathbb{S})$, consisting of symmetric matrix-valued $L^2$ functions whose $\operatorname{divDiv}$ belongs to $L^2(\Omega)$, with proper boundary conditions.
 The well-posedness of the mixed formulation is established by demonstrating its equivalence to the primal formulation of the Cahn-Hilliard equation.
 Two distinct boundary conditions for the new mixed finite element method are explored.
 Specifically, one leads to an equivalent formula while the other is more sufficient.
 This paper mainly considers the latter boundary condition and employs the $H(\operatorname{divDiv},\Omega;\mathbb{S})$ conforming finite element in \cite{hu2021family} for the discretization of $\bsig$.
 Nevertheless, other $H(\operatorname{divDiv},\Omega;\mathbb{S})$ elements \cite{chen2022finite,fuhrer2023mixed} can also be employed.
 Besides, this paper provides detailed error estimates for the mixed finite element method.
 A key step in the proof is to utilize a broken $H^2$-norm of the numerical solution $u_h$ to control its $L^\infty$-norm.
 Mathematical induction is applied simultaneously to estimate the $L^\infty$-norm of $u_h$ and the $L^2$ errors of $\bsig_h$ and $u_{h}$.
-A postprocessing technique is employed to improve the convergence rates of $\boldsymbol{\sigma}_h$ and $u_h$.
 Numerical experiments are presented to validate the theoretical results.
+A postprocessing technique is employed to improve the convergence rates for $\boldsymbol{\sigma}_h$ and $u_h$.

 This paper is organized as follows.
 Section \ref{sec:preliminaries} introduces some notations and lemmas.
 Section \ref{sec:Mixedformulation} presents the mixed formulation and provides its equivalence to the primal formulation.
 Section \ref{sec4} gives the linearized fully discrete scheme of the mixed formulation and the error estimates.
 Section \ref{sec:NumericalResults} provides numerical experiments to validate the theoretical results.